flashwing-04/showtime-website-project-archive/content/ss23/master/m6-vamx/features.md

 ## VamX

-Vamx is a editor tool that allows multiple sounds instances to be grouped and controlled by a single component.
+Vamx is an editor tool that allows multiple sounds instances to be grouped and controlled by a single component.

 The **Editor** component allows the user to import a sound file and manipulate various sound properties using different evaluation methods, such as custom graphs for complex sound manipulation.
 The various sound properties and their evaluation settings can be saved as presets and reused in other sound files.